ulfurinn/wongi-engine/README.md

 #### `action class`, `action do |token| ... end`

-This works almost exactly as using the `action` action directly in a rule, but gives it a more meaningful alias.
+This works almost exactly like using the `action` action directly in a rule, but gives it a more meaningful alias.
 Arguments to `initialize`, however, are taken from the action's invocation in `make`, not definition.

 #### `accept class`

 Most library users probably won't need this, but it's here for completion.
 Acceptors represent an intermediate state.
 They allow you to have some shared data that you customize for a given engine instance.
-The class needs to respond to `import\_into( engine\_instance )` and return something usable as an action, or to be usable as an action itself.
+The class needs to respond to `import_into( engine_instance )` and return something usable as an action, or to be usable as an action itself.

 The class also gets arguments to `initialize` from the action's invocation.

-## Acknowledgemts
+## Acknowledgements

 The Rete implementation in this library largely follows the outline presented in [\[Doorenbos, 1995\]](http://reports-archive.adm.cs.cmu.edu/anon/1995/CMU-CS-95-113.pdf).